-In Disk editor you can view and edit following disk objects:
+In Disk Editor you can view and edit following disk objects:

-As with any advanced tool, use extreme caution with the Disk Editor.
+Warning: As with any advanced tool, use extreme caution with the Disk Editor.
 Changes that you make may affect disk structure integrity.
 You must be certain that the changes you make are in line with correct data structures before you save changes.